 Sue is a printer, designer and workshop tutor.
 Using a combination of photography and sketching, as well as drawing on her own personal experiences and memories, she creates images.
 Her work is hand printed and produced at her studio in the beautiful Sussex countryside.
 She is a permanent member of the Chalk Gallery in Lewes, the Adur Art Collective and the Horsham Artists Open Studios Group.
 Sue also regularly exhibits … Continue reading

-I started out with the support of The Princes Trust in 2012, after completing my BA Hons degree, in Surface and Textiles Design.
-I have also studied interior design, whilst at college, where I learnt technical drawing.
+I started out with the support of The Princes Trust in 2012, after completing my BA Hons degree in Surface and Textiles Design.
+I also studied City and Guilds interior design, where I learnt technical drawing.
 I enjoy combining the two skills of sewing and technical drawing together to create bespoke and individual works of art.
-I am drawn towards architecture and I appreciate all the different periods and … Continue reading
+I am drawn towards architecture and I appreciate all the different periods and styles, … Continue reading

 My painting is usually inspired by plants and gardens, taking a botanical approach.
 Sometimes my paintings inspire my embroidery, which is usually traditional hand embroidery although sometimes I experiment in both disciplines!
 ‘Profits from my work go to charity and I am currently supporting a community in a very poor region of Nicaragua, whom I am visiting in January 2018, Please see our blog https://2newhorizons4ometepe.blogspot.co.uk/ Also see my creativity blog … Continue reading